2021 Wildlife Diversity Conference:

 Ohio Wildlife Legacy Stamp and Pin for Sale

 The 2021 Ohio Wildlife Legacy Stamp featuring the northern cardinal can be purchased through the Wild Ohio Store.
 The 2021 Ohio Wildlife Legacy Stamp will be for sale beginning February 22, 2021.

 Those wishing to receive the associated pin can request one by calling 1-800-WILDLIFE (945-3543).
 Those who request a pin will receive them in the mail later in the spring.

 Proceeds from the sale of the Wildlife Legacy Stamp are used to support endangered and threatened native species, habitat restoration, land purchases, conservation easements, and educational products for students and wildlife enthusiasts.

 Two new publications will be debuted at the Diversity Conference.
-Field guides featuring Ohio’s millipedes and Ohio’s freshwater snails will be available electronically on the Ohio Wildlife Field Guides and Backyard Wildlife page during the conference.
+Field guides featuring Ohio’s millipedes and Ohio’s freshwater snails will be available electronically on the Ohio Wildlife Field Guides and Backyard Wildlife page (and below) during the conference.
 Those wishing to request a paper copy of the new guides can call 1-800-WILDLIFE (945-3543).
 Requested guides will be mailed later in spring.

 About the Wildlife Diversity Conference

 Ohio’s event is the largest single-day wildlife diversity conference in the country.
 The first Ohio Wildlife Diversity Conference was held at The Ohio State University in 1985 with 40 people in attendance.
 In 2020, approximately 1,000 people attended the daylong event.